shivan19m/NeuraScript/README.md

 5. README
 This README provides details on our code.
 It explains the lexical grammar, FSM implementation, error handling, and examples.
 It also includes LaTeX diagrams of the automaton.

-## UPDATED For Programming HW 2:
-## Running the Scanner and now Parser:

-### Using Docker
-1. Install Docker
-2. Build the Docker image by running: docker build -t neuroscript-toolchain .
-3. Run the code:
-   docker run neuroscript-toolchain

-### Using Python
-1. Make sure you have Python installed.
-2. Run the scanner with the shell script:
-   ./run_scanner.sh

-#### To run the scanner directly if you have python installed:
-python3 src/scanner.py test/test1.ns

-#### To run the parser directly if you have python installed:
-python3 src/parser.py test/test1.ns

-Docker run commands:
-docker build -t neuroscript-toolchain .

-docker run neuroscript-toolchain

-without docker:
-./run_scanner.sh test1.ns

-with docker:
-./run_scanner.sh --docker